-In fact, every plant we eat has at least a little bit of protein in it, and some have a lot — like beans, also called legumes!
-Beans have some health benefits that animal sources don’t.
+Every plant we eat has at least a small amount of protein in it, and some have a lot — like beans, which are part of the family of legumes.

 Plant-based proteins such as beans and other legumes are high in minerals and dietary fiber without the saturated fat and cholesterol in some animal proteins.
 The American Heart Association recommends beans and other legumes as part of a healthy eating pattern.